 After 0.2 miles, turn right on Iredell Road to continue downhill.
 The road levels out and comes to a T at Fryman Road.
 Turn left and walk 0.2 miles back to the trailhead parking area to complete Fryman Canyon Loop.

 Dogs are permitted on a leash, but mountain bikes are prohibited on the trail.
 To find hiking that’s close to home for many Angelenos, get on over to Fryman Canyon Loop.
-There is a $3 fee to park in the lot (as of July, 2012), but no permit is required to hike this trail, so get out and enjoy!
+As of 2014, parking at the trailhead is free, thanks to a fee-removing greement between the Mountains Recreation and Conservation Authority and the County of Los Angeles.
+No permit is required to hike this trail, so get out and enjoy!

 To get to the trailhead: Make your way to the intersection with Fryman Road on Laurel Canyon Boulevard, 1.3 miles north of Mulholland Boulevard, and 0.7 miles south of Ventura Boulevard and 1.5 miles south of the 101 Freeway (exit 14).
 Turn west on Fryman Road and make an immediate right into the parking are at the start to Betty B. Dearing Trail.

 Trailhead address: 3453 Fryman Road, Studio City, CA 91604

 Trailhead coordinates: 34.13325, -118.39175 (34° 07′ 59.7″N 118° 23′ 30.3″W)

 View Santa Monica Mountains in a larger map

 Or view a regional map of surrounding Los Angeles trails and campgrounds.